despolov/f1-stats/README.md

 ## TODO

 - team radios for each driver
-- fix possible problems with the calc of timings; problem example: Belgian GP - Practice 3
 - scatter plots with the driver laps for each practice and quali